Man City have held off a Liverpool title challenge before, are they ready to do it again?

 "I don’t like it, because I don’t sleep well after a defeat, but I accept that the other ones can beat you - they can be better than you.
 You have to improve, that there is still a margin to do better that we are still not doing.

-The similarities between those teams that played out a spectacular title race three seasons ago are clear.
+The similarities between the teams that played out a spectacular title race three seasons ago are clear.

 Liverpool can still be unstoppable with a dynamic attacking threat running through the team from full-backs to forwards - now with the added threat of Diogo Jota and Luis Diaz.
 City, meanwhile, maintain their control and domination, waiting for their opportunities to produce a killer moment.